Department of Oncology

 - Radiation Therapy: Radiation Therapy also known as Radiotherapy is the use of high-energy x-rays or other particles to kill cancer cells.

 TrueBeam system, an advanced radiotherapy technology in cancer treatment with pinpoint accuracy and precision that is used for Cancer treatment.
 Capitol Hospital is the only one in this region to be using this technology helps in your Cancer treatment effectively.
 Owing to its pinpoint accuracy, the TrueBeam system is used to treat many different types of tumors, like those in sensitive areas such as the abdomen, liver, lung, breast and head and neck without causing any damage to nearby tissues.
 Treatments focus powerful radiation on the tumor while minimizing exposure of surrounding healthy tissues.

 - Medical Oncology (Chemotherapy): Department of medical oncology at Capitol hospital is a comprehensively facilitated center involved in diagnoses and treatment of solid and Hematological malignancies.
 Chemotherapy is the use of drugs to kill cancer cells.

 - Well Equipped day care Center delivers day based infusional chemotherapies to patients under all as pectic condition.
 Laminar air flow chamber and continuous monitoring.
 Drugs are dispensed by highly qualified nursing staff under the guidance of consultants.

 What is Cancer?

-In normal terminology, it is the uncontrolled growth of abnormal cells in the body.
-In all types of cancer, some of the body’s cells begin to divide without stopping and spread into surrounding tissues.
-Many cancers form solid tumors, which are masses of tissue.
+In a lay man’s language, it is the uncontrolled growth of abnormal cells in the body.
+In all the types of cancers known, the malignant cells start vigorously multiplying and spread into surrounding tissues.
+Certain cancers form solid tumors, which are masses of tissue.
 Cancers of the blood, such as leukemia, generally do not form solid tumors.